-Date of financing and planned use of proceeds Actual use of proceeds May 17, 2016 Financing \$200,500 to be used towards advance concept research and general working capital All funds committed as per plan September 2, 2016 Financing \$1,409,631.
+Date of financing and planned use of proceeds Actual use of proceeds September 2, 2016 Financing \$1,409,631.
 The Company intends to use the net proceeds from the Offering for continued metallurgical testing of the Company's proprietary hydrometallurgical process for large-scale recycling of lithium-ion battery material, debt settlement and working capital.
 All funds committed as per plan June 2017, Financing \$945,375.
 The Company intends to use the net proceeds from the Offering for expediting the Company's proprietary hydrometallurgical process for patent filing of recycling of lithium-ion battery material, and working capital.
 All funds committed as per plan to expedite the research and development December 2017, Financing \$248,160.
 The Company intends to use the net proceeds from the Offering for expediting the Company's proprietary hydrometallurgical process for patent filing of recycling of lithium-ion battery material, and working capital.
 All funds committed as per plan to expedite the research and development March 2018, Financing \$2,048,757.
 The Company intends to use the net proceeds from the Offering for a demonstration plant to proof Company's proprietary hydrometallurgical process for recycling of lithium-ion battery material, and working capital.
 All funds committed as per plan to expedite the research and development November 2018 - May 2019, Financing \$1,533,484.
 The Company intends to use the net proceeds from the Offering for pilot plant to proof the Company's proprietary hydrometallurgical process for recycling of lithium-ion battery material, and working capital.
 All funds committed as per plan to expedite the research and development August 2020 - November 2020, Financing \$1,542,954.
 The Company intends to use the net proceeds from the Offering for optimization of pilot plant process of Company's proprietary hydrometallurgical process for recycling of lithium-ion batteries, proposed mineral claims spin-out and working capital.
 All funds committed as per plan to expedite the research and development December 2020, Flow Through Financing \$125,040 The Company intends to use the proceeds to advance the Canadian mineral properties.
 All funds committed as per plan to conduct spring and summer program.
-October 2021, Financing \$20,000,000 All funds committed as per plan to expedite the
+October 2021, Financing \$20,000,000 The Company intends to use the proceeds to design and construct a commercial plant and general working capital.
+All funds committed as per plan to expedite the development commercial plant.